Writing can be a tough thing to do. Here you have some useful tips to take into account! ;o)

 …a personal judgement of worthiness that is expressed in attitudes that the individual holds

-towards himself, …and indicates the extent to which the individual believes in himself to be
+towards himself, …and indicates the extent to which the individual believes in himself to be capable, significant and worthy. |

 Research has shown that a student who feels good about himself is more likely to succeed.
 Holly (1987) compiled a summary of many studies and pointed out that most indicated that self-esteem is the result rather than the cause of academic achievement.
 In addition, Dr Martin Covington (1989)from the University of California carried out an extensive review of the research on the relationship between self-esteem and achievement, concluding that “self-esteem can be modified through direct instruction and that such instruction can lead to achievement gains. ”This statement is consistent with the experience of the writer, who has conducted two research projects (Andres, 1993, 1996)in the area of self-esteem, and the findings have led her to conclude that self-esteem can be modified and enhanced in the foreign language classroom, and that significant gains can be observed in the area of EFL/ESL learning.
 This point is considered to be of the utmost importance in the classroom: as teachers we can exert an influence both on the performance and well-being of our students.
 As Brown (1994)says, good teachers succeed “because they give optimal attention to linguistic goals and to the personhood of their students. ”